Lucky Boy (2017 film)

-Lucky Boy (天公仔 (Tiān Gōngzǎi)) is a 2017 comedy and coming-of-age film directed by Boris Boo, and starring Wang Weiliang, Venus Wong, Chew Chor Meng and Chen Xiuhuan as the main cast.
+Lucky Boy (天公仔 (Tiān Gōngzǎi)) is a 2017 comedy film directed by Boris Boo, and starring Wang Weiliang, Venus Wong, Chew Chor Meng and Chen Xiuhuan as the main cast.

 Plot

 Lin Yu (Wang Weiliang) is a boy who is constantly surrounded by misfortune and is always one step behind others.
 Since primary school, he has a crush on Zhang Qingqing (Venus Wong), and continues to pin for her throughout his life.
 Will Lin Yu, the destined "unlucky" boy, be able to change his fate?